okta/okta-aspnet/docs/refresh-token.md

 ## Refreshing Access Token

-Here is the possible implementation of Refresh Token middleware.

-Based on the sample from this issue https://github.com/okta/okta-aspnet/issues/130, thanks [@Good-man](https://github.com/Good-man).
+The following is an example of middleware that handles the token refresh process based on the sample provided by [@Good-man](https://github.com/Good-man) on this issue https://github.com/okta/okta-aspnet/issues/130.

 ### Startup.cs